Mafate: Services

 La Nouvelle and hamlets have grocery stores where staples can be bought.
 Typically, these stores also provide some limited bar and restaurant services (hot coffee and local fast food, such as samosas).

 Many inhabitants have opened gîtes (dormitories, WC and showers) where hikers can stay for the night, and often dine, for a fee.

 La Nouvelle and several of the hamlets have elementary schools.
-In 2005, the school at Marla reopened with 6 pupils after being closed for insufficient enrolment.
+In 2005, the school at Marla reopened with 6 pupils after being closed for insufficient enrollment.
 There are neither secondary nor higher education facilities.

 There are several dispensaries between which a few nurses rotate, as well as scheduled visits of a physician, but no permanent health care facilities.
 All emergencies have to be evacuated by helicopter.
 There is no Gendarmerie station.

 Transportation

 One peculiarity of Mafate is that there are no roads.
 Because of this, it is a major attraction for hikers willing to experience some unspoiled nature, while still benefiting from grocery stores and other amenities.
-For this reason, with the impending creation of a national park on the heights of Réunion, it seems very unlikely that roads will be ever built.
+For this reason, with the impending creation of a national park on the heights of Réunion, it seems very unlikely that roads will ever be built.

 All access, including for supplies, is by foot or helicopter.
 There are a number of footpaths for reaching the cirque, among which: